O.S. GF40 GAS ENGINE

 Turning Over

 Confirm the appropriate carburetor settings before you fire it up for the first time.
-The manual calls out 12/3 turns open from fully closed for both needle valves.
+The manual calls for 1.5 turns open from fully closed for both needle valves.
 These settings worked beautifully for my initial runs and, after some tuning trials during the propeller testing, I have returned to these recommended positions.

 The rear-mounted carburetor helps keep your fingers away from the propeller, but that isn’t permission to adjust the needles while the engine is running.
 It is always best to shut down between needle changes.